 + How does this fit with other aspects of the general education program?

-- Focus requirements are the only area of Gen Ed where designations can vary from instructor to instructor; all other areas of our Gen Ed program (Foundations and Diversifications) are already course-based.
+• All other areas of our Gen Ed program (Foundations and Diversifications) are course-based.
 Moreover, any new Gen Ed curriculum will be course-based, as it is for every other institution of higher education in the country!

-- Early renewal is an option during the AY 2021-2022, giving instructor-based designations up to five more years, at which point we hope to be well into transitioning to a new General Education program.
+• During the AY 2021-2022, instructors were given the option to renew their Instructor-based Focus designations for up to five more years (Summer 2027), at which point we hope to be well into transitioning to a new General Education program.

 + Can multiple sections of the same O Focus designated course meet at the same time and place?